Knockout Stage

 Linear Algebrax / 24

-Math Questionsx / 26
+Math Questionsx / 45

-Probability and Statistics Theoryx / 120
+Probability and Statisticsx / 169

-Programmingx / 34
+Programmingx / 35

-Totalx / 524
+Totalx / 602

 Knockout Stage

 32 teams are playing in a competition.
-They are currently at the knock out stage, where each game 2 teams compete with each other to continue to the next round.
+They are currently at the knock out stage, where each game 2 teams compete with each other to advance to the next round.
 The stages look as follows:

 knockoutstage